opatry/opatry.github.io/content/notes/2014-04-11-automated-web-site-deployment-git-plus-ftp-inside.md

   exit 1;
 fi

-# if you use composer, ensures the Jenkins workspace contains up to date dependencies
-pushd $BASE_DIR
-composer update || exit $?
-popd

 # use lftp to synchronize the source with the FTP server for only modified files.
 lftp -c "
 #debug;